The FP&A Trends Webinar: Digitised FP&A Business Partnering: How Technology Can Support It

 While this may have been difficult in the past when data and analysis were less accessible, the latest improvements in technology now provide companies with much better insight.
 AI/ML and better data handling technologies, data warehouses, improved financial systems, and dashboards make this process much simpler.

-This article was first published in the D!gitalist Magazine.
+This article was first published in the SAP blog.